-32 Is there any legislation addressing the parties' rights with respect to employee inventions?
+Is there any legislation addressing the parties' rights with respect to employee inventions?

 Employer and employee intellectual property relations are primarily governed by the Civil Code and the Law on Copyright and Related Rights.
-Generally, intellectual property created by employees as a result of performing their employment duties becomes the employer's property, unless otherwise stipulated in the employment contract between them.
+Generally:

-Trade secrets and confidential information
+- proprietary rights to intellectual property created by employees as a result of performing their employment duties become the employer's property, unless otherwise stipulated in the employment contract between them; and - non-proprietary rights to intellectual property remain with the author of the intellectual property (ie, an employee).

-33 Is there any legislation protecting trade secrets and other confidential business information?
+Trade secrets and confidential information Is there any legislation protecting trade secrets and other confidential business information?